NilBiescas/Synthesis_Project/README.md

 - `Decision_Trees/`: This directory contains Jupyter notebooks for the models we've built using decision trees.
 The notebooks included are "DecisionTrees_synthesis.ipynb" and "randomforest_synthesis.ipynb".
 -
-- `CheckPoints/`: This directory contains checkpoint files of the different models we've experimented with, each having its own unique configuration, such as batch sizes and the use of dropout techniques.
+- `CheckPoints/`: This directory contains checkpoint files of the different models we've experimented with, each having its unique configuration, such as batch sizes and the use of dropout techniques.
 -
 -
 ## Data

-Here you have a link for the data needed for each of the model (Might be different data due to the difference between decision trees and neural networks):
+Here you have a link for the data needed for each of the models (Might be different data due to the difference between decision trees and neural networks):
 - [Data for Decision Trees and Random Forest](https://drive.google.com/drive/folders/1rRwvEvHWddtyI-3mC2S8FqJHDPvdnrBc?usp=sharing)
 - Data for MLP (Nil añadela)